This article applies to NoMachine server v. 6.4.x or later running on Red Hat Enterprise Linux (or CentOS) 7.5 or later.

 1. Change the OpenGL library configuration to turn LLVMpipe on so that it can be used in the NoMachine virtual desktops or

-2. Benefit of the NVIDIA card to accelerate OpenGL applications in the NoMachine virtual desktop through VirtualGL
+2. Benefit from the NVIDIA card to accelerate OpenGL applications in the NoMachine virtual desktop through VirtualGL

 First solution - turn LLVMpipe ON